-- Publication of the Sector Strategy within the planned timeframe and following final approvals from the Minister and the strategy steering group. - Formal acknowledgement on the concerns raised for (and on behalf of) Scottish firms during the consultation process through publication of this updated BRIA, and in making further edits to the draft, including: - Acknowledgement of the possible conflict between the heritage sector's reliance on visitor-driven commercial income and the need for a sustainable tourism approach which requires reduced visitor carbon footprints and accommodates local social requirements which may reduce the commerciality of sites and attractions. - Acknowledgement that the difficult wider economic conditions and reduction in the number of priorities in the Strategy could lead to some increased competitiveness between businesses, particularly those servicing markets which rely on grant-funding. - Acknowledge the ongoing risk of competition between providers within the heritage sector for common funding and for visitor expenditure. - Work with the construction industry to ensure that new guidance and training requirements will not exclude existing providers without corresponding support where viable.
-This can be picked up through the live review and refresh of the Historic Environment Sector Skills Investment Plan.
+- Completion of the Scottish Firms Impact Test following the appended template during the wider consultation period. - Acknowledgement of the possible conflict between the heritage sector's reliance on visitor-driven commercial income and the need for a sustainable tourism approach which requires reduced visitor carbon footprints and accommodates local social requirements which may reduce the commerciality of sites and attractions. - Work with the construction industry to ensure that new guidance and training requirements will not exclude existing providers without corresponding support where viable. - Acknowledge the risk of competition between providers within the heritage sector for common funding and for visitor expenditure.